Black Walnut Lumber: North America’s Premier Hardwood

 Working Properties and Hardness

-Technical Overview:
+Technical Overview

-• Workability: Excellent—planes, sands, turns, and glues effortlessly.
+• Workability: Excellent, planes, sands, turns, and glues effortlessly

-• Bending: Great for steam-bent furniture parts.
+• Bending: Performs well for steam bent furniture components

-• Finishing: Accepts oil, shellac, and varnish flawlessly without blotching.
+• Finishing: Accepts oil, shellac, and varnish flawlessly without blotching

 Applications: Luxury by Nature

-Common Uses Include:
+Common Uses Include

 • Fine furniture and cabinetry